wesh92/fastapi-websockets-llm-example/README.md

 ### Code Style

-The project uses ruff for code formatting and linting.
-Configuration is provided in `pyproject.toml`.
+The project uses ruff for code formatting and linting, with configuration provided in `pyproject.toml`.
+The uv package manager is recommended for dependency management and virtual environment handling.
-This is setup using `uv` and I recommend using that.

 ## Security Considerations

-- API keys are stored in `secrets.toml` (not version controlled).
-You should probably use GH Secrets or some other provider.
+- API keys are stored in `secrets.toml` (not version controlled)
-- WebSocket connections include state tracking
+- WebSocket connections include state tracking and rate limiting
 - Authentication middleware available for protected routes
+- SQLite database for persistent storage with proper connection management
 - Headers are sanitized in logs